-	Using a plugin, you can even control the appearance of how your site will look on social media platforms, connect Google Search Console, Google Analytics, and easily display breadcrumbs to help users navigate your site.
+Using a plugin, you can even control how your site will look on social media platforms, connect Google Search Console and Google Analytics, and easily display breadcrumbs to help users navigate your site.

 Webflow – SEO

-Webflow comes with built-in features to optimize your website for search engines.
+Webflow comes with built-in SEO tools for search engine optimization.
 You can edit the title tag, meta description, and URL for each page within the website builder.

-Other than that, there are settings to change the open graph settings.
+Other than that, there are settings to change the open graph settings for social media optimization.
 You can edit how your content will look when it’s shared on social media.
-There is also an option to stop search engines from indexing your website.
+There is also an option to stop search engines from indexing your Webflow site.